Eugénio César Laborinho: Professional career

-In 1978, he became the officer in charge and head of security for Diamang, a company that existed until 1986 and dealt with diamond mining in Angola.
-In 1981, he took over the post of Military Chief of the Angolan Armed Forces in Cunene Province and in 1982 as Military Chief and Chief of Security in the Central Operative Command (Comando Central Operativo) of the Province of Bié.

-In 1983, Laborinho was elected a member of the People's Assembly (Assembleia Popular Provincial) of Bié Province for the MPLA and in 1984 attended the leadership course in Portugal.

-In 1986, he became commander of the fire brigade and civil protection (Comandante dos Bombeiros e Protecção Civil) and held this position until 2010.
-During this time he attended a course for firefighters in Portugal in 1990, for fire maneuvers and combined units in 1994 and for supervisors in 1995 and executives at the School of the Ministry of Internal Administration (Escola do Ministério da Administração Interna).

 He also completed a degree in psychology at the Higher Institute of Education (Instituto Superior de Ciências da Educação) of the Universidade Agostinho Neto (UAN) and graduated with a license (Licenciatura em Psicologia).
 He then became a member of the Psychological Society (Associação dos Psicólogos de Angola).

-In 2010, became Deputy Interior Minister for Civil Defense and Fire Services and acted as such until 2017 as Executive Coordinator of the National Commission for Civil Protection.

 In 2017–2019, Laborinho served as Governor of Cabinda Province.

 On July 24, 2019, President João Lourenço appointed him to succeed Ângelo de Barros Veiga Tavares as Minister of the Interior in his cabinet.
 At the VIII Congress, the Central Committee of the MPLA elected a Politburo consisting of 101 people, to which he also belongs.

 Political career

 Eugénio César Laborinho has been the MPLA (People's Movement for the Liberation of Angola) activist.